 Now we consider STs which are spawned by a parent thread, joined until and destroyed once the associated methods complete.

-The STs follow a paradigm in which if a thread parent spawns a set of threads children, parent must wait until children complete their associated methods.
+The STs follow a paradigm in which if a thread parent spawns a set of children threads.
+The parent must wait until the children complete their associated methods.
 These threads are spawned in one of the following cases:

 A thread is created for each effect of transitions outgoing from a fork or incoming to a join.